 In the end, this is the biggest reason.

-I think that I would be happier cutting back to part-time medicine.
 This would allow me hopefully focus on the parts of my job that I love and to have better balance at home.
 Many people have talked about how finding the right number of shifts (or workload) was the key ingredient to rediscovering their love for medicine.
 This includes the likes of Passive Income MD, Crispy Doc, and Physician on FIRE.

 Have you ever considered going part-time?
 For those that have, did you find it helpful?
 Leave a comment below.